mypreview/Conj/docs/create-product.md

 ## Product data

-The product dData meta box is where the majority of important data is added for your products.
+The product Data meta box is where the majority of important data is added for your products.

 ![WooCommerce product data meta box](img/woocommerce-product-data.png)